tango-controls/rfc/4/README.md

   (one of *READ*, *WRITE*, *READ_WRITE*, *READ_WITH_WRITE*).
 * *display level*, an enumeration describing visibility level of the Attribute (one of *EXPERT*, *OPERATOR*).

+> **Note:**
+> Although it is possible to use a wide range of characters in the Attribute's
+> name, it is RECOMMENDED to use only numbers, letters (upper- and lower-case)
+> and an underscore (`_`) to ensure compatibility with various tools and client
+> applications.
+Also note that the Attribute name SHOULD contain at least one
+> letter and SHOULD NOT start with a digit.

 An Attribute can be read from, if *writable* is one of *READ*, *READ_WRITE*, *READ_WITH_WRITE*.